Okuphila/Walmart-Sales/README.md

 10. Which branch sold more products than average product sold?
 11. What is the most common product line by gender?
 12. What is the average rating of each product line?
+# Sales
+1. Number of sales made in each time of the day per weekday
+2. Which of the customer types brings the most revenue?
+3. Which city has the largest tax percent/ VAT (Value Added Tax)?
+4. Which customer type pays the most in VAT?
 # Customer
 1. How many unique customer types does the data have?
 2. How many unique payment methods does the data have?